petrobras/3W/README.md

    ```
    Dev Containers: Open Folder in Container
    ```
-4. VSCode will build the image and open your project *inside the container*.
+4. VSCode will build the image and open your project *inside the Container*.
-5. Working Inside the Container:
+5. Working inside the Container:
     - Once the container is running, it is possible to use the **VSCode terminal**, which now runs inside the container.

 Note: